-- If you need to reheat, place it in the microwave for 15-30 seconds on high power.
+- If you need to reheat it, place it in the microwave for 15-30 seconds on high power.

 Enjoy Fondue Anytime

-The name fondue comes from the French word "fondre," which means "to melt”.
-Whether cheese, wine or chocolate, fondue tastes great in any language!
+Did you know the name fondue comes from the French word "fondre," which means "to melt?"
+Whether cheese, wine, or chocolate, fondue tastes great in any language!
 Absolutely incredible.
 So dip in!

 This post contains affiliate links.
 Disclosure policy here.

 My family loves fondue and this recipe is a new addition to our favorites!

 This was such a fun dessert!
 We all gathered around and had a great time dipping our favorites.
 It was super easy to make.
 This is going to be a favorite from now on!